18F/methods/pages/cognitive-walkthrough.md

 1. Identify specific traits for new or infrequent users of a design solution.

-2. Develop a set of representative tasks that emphasis new use or infrequent use.
+2. Develop a set of representative tasks that emphasize new use or infrequent use.

 3. Recruit three to five users for each of the traits you’ve identified to participant in a moderated usability testing session.
 (The traits can overlap.)